+Authors: We would like to highlight a few important points distinguishing our study from the study by Liu et al.

+The study by Liu et al only included healthy individuals.
+The study showed that expectedly the majority of the somatic mutations in plasma originated from CH.
+Our study, however, is the first to show the large contribution of CH mutations to the cfDNA mutational burden in cancer patients.
+In the 114 non-hypermutators, more than 50% of the mutations identified in cfDNA were likely originated from CH.

+Our study utilizes the same sequencing methodology as the cfDNA to sequence the WBC i.e. we utilized barcoding and targeted raw sequencing depth of >50,000x for both cfDNA and WBCs (average raw sequencing depth for WBCs:XX and cfDNA:XX).
+This allowed us to identify CH mutations in much lower thresholds bioth in cfDNA and WBCs as Liu et al. In that study the WBCs were sequenced the to a mean depth of 406x resulting in a VAF detection threshold at least 10 times higher than our stuidy.

-Authors: The scatter plots of VAFs in cfDNA and WBC shown in Figure 4(e) of the manuscript and Figure 4(a) of this point-by-point reply display modeled VAF obtained as the mean posterior estimate from the Bayesian hierarchical model after Markov chain Monte-Carlo resampling.
-Figure 4(b)-(c) of this point-by-point reply shows two alternative representations of this scatterplot where the VAFs are estimated from the raw pileup without base alignment quality (BAQ) filtering and added pseudocounts.
+We appreciate the reviewers comments regarding the modeled cfDNA and WBC VAFs presented in in Figure 4e and Figure 4a below.
+This modeled VAF is obtained as the mean posterior estimate from the Bayesian hierarchical model after Markov chain Monte-Carlo resampling.
+We now additionally present as Supplemental Figure X and Figures 4b-4c below the two alternative representations of this scatterplot where the VAFs are estimated from the raw pileup without base alignment quality (BAQ) filtering and with or without the pseudocounts.
 Whilst being more factual, raw VAFs without pseudocounts cannot be displayed accurately since variants detected in cfDNA with zero alternate allele count in WBC cannot be represented in a typical scatter plot with logarithmic axes.
 Similarly, whilst the raw VAFs with added pseudocounts is a possible alternative, the equivalent depiction using posterior estimates of VAF does not affect the interpretation of the underlying data and has the advantage of being part of the model rather than being transformed for display purposes.